-Chronic or recurrent pilonidal disease requires surgical removal or pilonidal cystectomy.
+Chronic pilonidal disease requires surgical removal or pilonidal cystectomy.
 The cleft-lift procedure is a novel approach offered at PTCNJ.

 When a patient has had multiple abscesses, or has developed a chronically draining sinus tract, surgical removal of the diseased tissue, or pilonidal cystectomy, is indicated.
 Historically, the pilonidal cystectomy was wrought with wound breakdown, prolonged healing times, and high recurrence rates.
 Fortunately, a novel approach to the pilonidal cystectomy called the “cleft-lift procedure” has evolved.
 When performed by a specialist, the cleft-lift brings superior healing and a low risk of recurrent disease.